mikeneilens/codechallenge/challenge7/README.md

 I created tests that did the same as the original __numberIsEvenAndLessThan__ and then created an additional test that converted a different function to a function that accepts one parameter and returns a boolean.

 I then tried to make the curry function more general purpose by intead of using __(Int, Int)__ -> Bool used __<P,Q,Output> (P,Q)->Output__.
 Must admit I had to look up how to do this as I couldn't make it work using typealias instead of hard to read type definitions.

+## Challenge 7 - Swift

+I copied my Kotlin solution and jumped straight into making a curried function.

+Like in Kotlin I created an anonymous function called __isEvenAndLessThanSomething__ that takes two integers and returns a boolean with some tests to make sure it worked.

+Unlike Kotlin you can not extend any Type, you can only extend Class or Struct so the curried function initially had a signature of __curried((Int,Int)->Bool, Int) -> (Int)->Bool__.

+So to use it to create a new function did let __numberIsEvenAndLessThan5 = curried(numberIsEvenAndLessThanSomething,5)__.

+After I got that working I substitued the first Int with a generic type of P, the second Int with a generic type of Q and the Bool with a generic type of Output and reran the tests.

+Finally I used the curried function to create __numberIsEvenAndLessThan__.